ummuhankeles/react-weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can take your api key from this [link](https://www.weatherapi.com/).
 ### In the project directory, you can run:

 * git clone https://github.com/ummuhankeles/react-weather-app.git